pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-mkdocs.md

 ## Creating a project

 You can create a new doc set just by typing `mkdocs new my-project` and starting to add content.
-Of course, if you plan to use one of the Git workflows, you should run this command inside your local Git repository.
 The `mkdocs new` command sets up a directory that contains two things:

 - A directory called `docs` containing `index.md`
 - A file called `mkdocs.yml` that you use for configuring your project.

 As you might have guessed, `index.md` is a congratulatory default first page, and you can change it, add directories and files, and start building the site in the `docs` directory.

+!!!
+Hint
+    For source control and collaboration, create the project in a Git repo.

 ## Live preview